EC127/CITS2200Algorithm/README.md

 # CITS2200Algorithm
-This folder contains the projects, assessments done for the unit.
+This repository contains the projects, assessments done for the unit.